HSchmale16/hello-pdf/README.md

 # Hello PDF

 A lambda function that lets you upload a markdown file and get a generated default pdf.

 This little application is powered by [pandoc][1] and debian in docker.

 [1]: https://pandoc.org/

+If you end up using this application please leave a STAR to say I'm using it and find this work valuable.

 # Why?